-LESLIE: Now we’ve got Lee in South Carolina on the line who wants to build a koi pond.
+LESLIE: Now we’ve got Lee in South Carolina on the line who wants to install koi pond.
 How can we help you?

 LEE: Off the deck of my house, in the one corner, I’ve got a bridge going to a gazebo.
 What I want to do is – 2 feet off of the gazebo, I’m doing a raised flowerbed.
 And from the flowerbed – 4 feet out, all the way around the gazebo – I want to do a koi pond.